Pylons/colander/docs/basics.rst

 The *description* of a schema node is metadata about a schema node that can be used by higher-level systems.
 By default, it is empty.

-The *widget* of a schema node is a concept used only by higher level systems (such as form systems).
-By default it is ``None``.
-It won't be discussed any further in the Colander documentation; it will instead be explained in the context of the documentation of systems which make use of it.

 Any other keyword arguments to a schema node constructor will be attached to the node unmolested (e.g. when ``foo=1`` is passed, the resulting schema node will have an attribute named ``foo`` with the value ``1``).

-.. note:: Abitrary keyword arguments are allowed to a schema node
-          constructor in Colander 0.9+.
+.. note:: You may see some higher-level systems (such as Deform) pass a ``widget`` argument to a SchemaNode constructor.
+Such systems make use of the fact that a SchemaNode can be passed arbitrary keyword arguments for extension purposes.  ``widget`` and other keyword arguments not enumerated here but which are passed during schema node construction by someone constructing a schema for a particular purpose are not used internally by Colander; they are instead only meaningful to higher-level systems which consume Colander schemas.
+Abitrary keyword arguments are allowed to a schema node constructor in Colander 0.9+.
 Prior version disallow them.

 The name of a schema node that is introduced as a class-level attribute of a :class:`colander.MappingSchema`,